cncf/tag-env-sustainability/CONTRIBUTING/pull-request-review.md

 Two persons with access, other than the PR author, must review the PR and provide concurrence, the last of which should perform the merge.

+### Reviewing Pull Request

+It is good practice to propose the changes you would like to see directly through the GitHub review feature.
+This speeds up the rework process and makes your suggestions clear.
+In addition, an explaining comment helps to understand why you would change it that way.

 ### Merging pull requests